CiscoDevNet/intersight-powershell-utils/pagination-examples/README.md

 ### `auditlog-pagination.ps1`

-This script provides a basic example of paginating the results of the aaa.AuditRecord endpoint as this can easily have 100's or 1000's of entries.
+This script provides a basic example of paginating the results of the aaa.AuditRecord endpoint as this can easily have 1000's of entries which cannot be retrieved in a single call.